 Pentagon reverses itself, calls deadly Kabul strike an error

-“The strike was a tragic mistake," Marine Gen. Frank McKenzie, head of U.S. Central Command, told a Pentagon news conference Friday.
+“The strike was a tragic mistake," Marine Gen. Frank McKenzie, head of U.S. Central Command, told a Pentagon news conference.

 McKenzie apologized for the error and said the United States is considering making reparation payments to the family of the victims.
 He said the decision to strike a white Toyota Corolla sedan, after having tracked it for about eight hours, was made in an “earnest belief" — based on a standard of “reasonable certainty" — that it posed an imminent threat to American forces at Kabul airport.
 The car was believed to have been carrying explosives in its trunk, he said.